1. Required Chiller Volume: ________ Gallons

 2. Actual Gallon Volume in the entire chiller system: _______ Gallons (including piping)

 (1) Chiller requirements gallons: _______ (-) minus (2) Actual gallons in system = _______ gallon size of buffer tank.

 Niles Steel Tank manufactures a standard line of vertical and horizontal buffer tanks.
-Vertical tanks are equipped with an internal baffle and standard flanged connections on 210 gallon and above.
-Horizontal tanks are equipped with a sparging tube.
+Tanks are equipped with an internal baffle and standard flanged connections on 210 gallon and above.
 Baffles can be added to horizontal tanks as well.
 Since Niles Steel Tank is a custom tank fabricator, we would be happy to add or change our current design to suit your specific requirements.
 Grooved pipe end fitting are available in place of flanged connections.
 Our 2-part, closed cell foam spray on insulation can be added to any size tank and is durable enough for outdoor applications.